iVcente/DanzmannInput/README.md

 		void Input_Move(const FInputActionInstance& Instance);

 		/**
+		 * Callback to when we'd like to perform the Look action according to given input.
+		 * @param Instance Contain value for Input Action.
+		 */
+		void Input_Look(const FInputActionInstance& Instance);

+		/**
 		 * Callback to when we'd like to perform the start Jump action according to given input.
 		 * @param Instance Contain value for Input Action.
 		 */